 Director of Human Resources, Gary Johnson (Employees): 515-271-4804 or firstname.lastname@example.org

-Coordinator for Sexual Violence Response and Healthy Relationship Promotion, Alysa Mozak: 515-271-4141 or email@example.com
+Prevention Coordinator for Sexual and Interpersonal Misconduct, Tess Cody: 515-271-4141 or email@example.com.

 Students should also follow the student grievance procedure of the college in which they are enrolled.
-Students in the College of Pharmacy and Health Sciences should report all concerns to the Associate Dean for Academic and Student Affairs.
+Students in the College of Pharmacy and Health Sciences should report all concerns to the Assistant Dean of Student Affairs and Enrollment Management.

 Examples of Discriminatory Harassment (non-sex-based):